 As the war went on American planes began to appear over Mukden.
 On one occasion, in December 1944, a bomb, from one B-29, hit the camp killing 20 POWs.
 The air raids became more frequent until the end of the war.

 John was sent by train to Fletcher General Hospital in Cambridge, Ohio.
 He was promoted to Staff Sergeant and discharged on May 8, 1946, at Camp Atterbury, Indiana.
-When the remains of Sgt.
-John Morine were returned home, John served as a pallbearer at Morine's funeral on March 12, 1949.
+Sgt.
+John Morine’s remains were returned home, and John served as a pallbearer at Morine’s funeral on March 12, 1949.